centreon/centreon-archived/cron/deleteDB_README.txt

+USE FOR : This script will erase data which correspond to purge policy (defined in oreon frontend) in perfparse database.

 Create a cron task as the following sample:

 59 23 * * * /your_oreon_path/cron/deleteDB.pl > /dev/null

-line 34: Specify nagios directory
+line 34: Specify perfparse directory

 $PerfparseInstallFolder = "/srv/perfparse/";